Walter Arnold Baker: Later life

 Following his tenure on the court, Baker re-opened his law practice in Glasgow.
 He was invited to address an economic conference in Poland in 1997.
 Later that year, Governor Patton appointed him to fill an unexpired term on the Kentucky Council on Postsecondary Education.
 In 1998, he again challenged Cooper for his seat on the Kentucky Supreme Court but captured only about 40% of the vote.

 Baker sat on the board of the Kentucky Historical Society and served one term as its president.
 He received the John Sherman Cooper Award for Outstanding Public Service from Eastern Kentucky University in 2001, and in 2003, he received the Vic Hellard Jr. Award for Public Service from the Kentucky Long-Term Policy Research Center.
 In 2006, Pikeville College (now the University of Pikeville) honored Baker with an honorary Doctor of Humane Letters degree.

 Formerly a Presbyterian, Baker began attending Glasgow's St. Andrews Episcopal Church in 2003 and became an Episcopalian in 2005.
 He was elected vice-chancellor of the Protestant Episcopal Diocese of Kentucky later that year, serving until his death.
 In this capacity, he provided legal counsel for the diocese, primarily in financial and real estate matters.

 Governor Patton reappointed Baker to the Council on Postsecondary Education in 2001 and Democratic Governor Steve Beshear appointed him again on December 28, 2007.
 The appointment was not confirmed by the Kentucky General Assembly, however, which cited a statute requiring the Council's makeup of Democrats and Republicans to reflect the parties' proportion of voter registrations.
 Baker's appointment would have created an over-representation of Republicans on the Council.
 Further, Council members were limited by statute to two terms, although Beshear said his understanding was that partial terms would not count against the limit.
 Because of these issues, Baker resigned from the Council on February 26, 2008, saying "I hope it doesn't conclude my public service, but it severs all connection to state government at the present."
 During the 2008 presidential election, he was a presidential elector for Republican candidate John McCain.

 Baker died of cancer at his home in Glasgow on May 24, 2010.
 He was inurned at the Glasgow Municipal Cemetery.
-Baker left his personal library to Lindsey Wilson College.
+Baker left his personal library to Lindsey Wilson University.